For many nonprofits, June is a busy month. For others December is quite crazy.

-If your new fiscal year starts July 1, you’re spending this month wrapping up the old year and preparing for the new one.
+Regardless of when your new fiscal year starts, you probably spend the month before wrapping up the old year and preparing for the new one.

-That means approving a budget, setting fundraising goals, and reviewing program results.
+That typically means approving a budget, setting fundraising goals, and reviewing program results.

 For your Board, it’s time to bring on new members, maybe update the strategic plan, and accomplish one really important task that Boards sometimes overlook: self evaluation.